What Is a Vasectomy and How Is It Done?

 Simply stated, a vasectomy blocks the two tubes, called the vas deferens, through which sperm pass from the testicles to the prostate.

 How Long Does It Take To Do Vasectomy?

-If you’re going to have the remarkable No Needle No Scalpel Vasectomy that we perform at Pacific Coast Urology Medical Center, you’ll typically be in and out of our comfortable offices in no more than 30 minutes from start to finish.
+If you’re going to have the remarkable No Needle No Scalpel Vasectomy that we perform at West Coast Urology, you’ll typically be in and out of our comfortable offices in no more than 30 minutes from start to finish.
 That includes a few minutes to get ready, the procedure itself and then a few minutes with one of our vasectomy coordinators to discuss your post procedure care and review how we’ll check your specimens after the procedure.

 Our patients typically watch a flat screen television mounted on the ceiling during the procedure.
 It’s over so quickly that most men don’t have a chance to finish watching their favorite program!

 How Effective Is A Vasectomy?